unluckxd/Twitch_Stream_Cleaner/README.md

 **Twitch Stream Cleaner** is a specialized, lightweight Firefox extension engineered to block Twitch ads without compromising stream latency or privacy.
 It features a three-layer protection system and a real-time engineering dashboard to monitor performance.

+## ⚠️ Important Note

+Unfortunately, due to Twitch API limitations, ads may appear at the beginning of the stream.
+The extension actively blocks ads after the initial load.

 ## Key Features

 * **Three-Layer Protection System:**